maple-ml/cinnamon_old/README.md

 ----

 **Cinnamon** is a project that aims to implement advanced modding capabilities to Geometry Dash, while providing a stable interface for advanced usage natively in Geometry Dash.
-Alongside providing an interactive and innovative modal for developers to work off of, it aims to create a sustainable community and environment for that of creation, and prosperity.
+Alongside providing an interactive and innovative model for developers to work off of, it aims to create a sustainable community and environment for that of creation, and prosperity.

 ## Objectives
 * Provide a comprehensive API for interfacing with Geometry Dash.